Kae Tempest

-Kae Tempest (formerly Kate Tempest) is an English spoken word performer, poet, recording artist, novelist and playwright.
+Kae Tempest is an English spoken word performer, poet, recording artist, novelist and playwright.

 At the age of 16, Tempest was accepted into the BRIT School for Performing Arts and Technology in Croydon.
-In 2013, they won the Ted Hughes Award for their work Brand New Ancients.
-They were named a Next Generation Poet by the Poetry Book Society, a once-a-decade accolade.
+In 2013, he won the Ted Hughes Award for his work Brand New Ancients.
+He was named a Next Generation Poet by the Poetry Book Society, a once-a-decade accolade.
 Tempest's albums Everybody Down and Let Them Eat Chaos have been nominated for the Mercury Music Prize.
-The latter's accompanying poetry book (also titled Let Them Eat Chaos) was nominated for the Costa Book of the Year in the Poetry Category.
-Their debut novel The Bricks That Built the Houses was a Sunday Times best-seller and won the 2017 Books Are My Bag Readers Award for Breakthrough Author.
-They were nominated as Best Female Solo Performer at the 2018 Brit Awards.
-Tempest came out as non-binary in 2020, using pronouns they/them.
+An accompanying poetry book for the latter album (also titled Let Them Eat Chaos) was nominated for the Costa Book of the Year in the Poetry Category.
+His debut novel The Bricks That Built the Houses was a Sunday Times best-seller and won the 2017 Books Are My Bag Readers Award for Breakthrough Author.
+He was nominated as Best Female Solo Performer at the 2018 Brit Awards.
+Tempest came out as non-binary in 2020, then as a trans man in 2025.

 Personal life

-Tempest grew up in Brockley, South East London, one of five children whose father was a corporate media lawyer, and their mother a teacher.
+Kae Tempest grew up in Brockley, South East London, as one of five children, with a father who was a corporate media lawyer, and a mother who was a teacher.
 Tempest worked in a record shop from age 14 to 18.
-They went to Thomas Tallis School, leaving at 16 to study at the BRIT School for Performing Arts and Technology in Croydon, going on to graduate in English Literature from Goldsmiths, University of London.
+He went to Thomas Tallis School, leaving at 16 to study at the BRIT School for Performing Arts and Technology in Croydon.
+He went on to graduate in English Literature from Goldsmiths, University of London.
 Tempest first performed at 16, at open mic nights at Deal Real, a small hip-hop store in Carnaby Street in London's West End.
-They went on to support acts such as John Cooper Clarke, Billy Bragg and Benjamin Zephaniah.
-Tempest toured internationally with their band Sound of Rum until the band disbanded in 2012 before being commissioned to write their first play, Wasted.
+He went on to support acts such as John Cooper Clarke, Billy Bragg and Benjamin Zephaniah.
+Tempest toured internationally with their band Sound of Rum until the band disbanded in 2012.

-In August 2020, Tempest came out as non-binary, began using they/them pronouns, and changed their name to Kae.
+In August 2020, Tempest came out as non-binary, using they/them pronouns, and changed his name to Kae.
+In a 2023 BBC documentary, Tempest documented his experiences having top surgery and beginning to take testosterone, and also opened up about his mental health struggles as a touring musician.
+In 2025, Tempest came out as a trans man and began using he/him pronouns.